Can your Period Trigger IBS?

 • IBS-M or mixed having both constipation and diarrhea

-General symptoms of IBS in women include:
+General symptoms of IBS15 in women include:

 • Constipation or incomplete bowel movements (feeling like you still need to go)